gollum/gollum/README.md

 present and organized in the same way.

 Page files may be written in formats that render to HTML.
-Currently supported formats are Markdown, Textile, and HTML.
+Currently supported formats are Markdown and Textile.
 They must have the proper file extension that corresponds to the format of the content:

   * Markdown: .markdown, .mkdn, .md
   * Textile: .textile
-  * HTML: .html

 Even though page files may be placed in any directory, there is still only a single namespace for page names, so all page files should have globally unique